sambacha/eth-dnssec-shellscripts/README.md

 You need to patch dnssecoracle.js package (it does not contain the necessary published dist on npm)

+unzip the folder in the repo (contains the dist)

 - 1: yarn install